TeddyRandby/cgab/README.md

     'hello' ? # => gab.string
 ```
 #### Messages
-Messages are polymorphic behavior which can be dispatched statically as an infix expression with `:` or via application with the literal.
+Messages are polymorphic behavior which can be dispatched statically as an infix expression with `:` or via application with a message literal.
 ```gab
     \print # => \print